Selecting and Arranging Objects

 Why should you Align Objects to the Pixel Grid?

 The alignment of objects to the pixel grid may make a big difference if your graphics are going to be exported in a raster format.

 In the following example, we have two identical vector rectangles.
 The one on the right is aligned to the pixel grid.

 The left one is not aligned to the pixel grid horizontally.
 Its offset is 1/2 pixel.
 Both rectangles have 1 pixel wide black stroke.

 In the normal preview mode, both rectangles have a perfect look as it is expected from vector graphics.

 The Pixel Preview mode reveals the appearance of the rectangles once they have been rasterized.
 Vertical lines of a misaligned left rectangle become blurred.
-This happened because 1 pixel vector line was mapped not on one but on two columns of pixels.
+This happened because a 1 pixel vector line was mapped not on one but on two columns of pixels.